 - In at least one film version of A Little Princess, Sara Crewe lives such a charmed life that she not only fancies herself a princess but says that all girls are princesses.
 She's nearly a teenager but it fits since it takes place in the Victorian period which is when the phase came from so it is probably expected to last longer.
 It's worth noting that Sara's idea of being a princess does not mean it entitles you to be a spoiled brat.

-- One day Manny of Degrassi imagines herself as Cinderella with Craig as her Prince.
-Craig likes her but says that he can't kiss her because she reminds him of his five year old sister.
+- One day Manny of Degrassi: The Next Generation imagines herself as Cinderella with Craig as her Prince.
+Craig likes her but says that he can't kiss her because she reminds him of his five-year-old sister.